Classroom Organization That Builds Community (Not Just a Pretty Room)

 Every effective classroom I’ve ever taught in or coached has two non-negotiables:

-• a simple, consistent attention signal
+• A simple, consistent attention signal

-• a visible daily agenda students can actually use
+• A visible daily agenda students can actually use

 A visible daily agenda matters just as much.